 The various aspie internet forums are full of sad tales of prolonged or chronic virginity and involuntary celibacy, lifetimes of frustration and wanking.
-These seem to be good, kind and thoughtful sounding people too - just great gifts in unattractive or ineffective wrappers.
+These seem to be good, kind, and thoughtful-sounding people too - just great gifts in unattractive or ineffective wrappers.
 There are also a lot of accounts by people who cannot tolerate being touched, which to me is equally sad.
 My own experience with Eros and sexuality has on balance been very positive.
-I am heterosexual with a strong libido, and with fairly normal (or at least only slightly broad) wishes and preferences that all stop well shy of pain and degradation.
-I have always been loyally monogamous but due to difficulties in making relationships last (with the blame to be fairly shared) my monogamy has always been serial and not the permanent relationship that I still hope to find.
+I'm a heterosexual with a strong libido, and with fairly normal (or at least only slightly broad) wishes and preferences that all stop well shy of pain and degradation.
+I have always been loyally monogamous, but due to difficulties in making relationships last (with the blame to be fairly shared), my monogamy has always been serial and not the permanent relationship that I still hope to find.
 I have had at least a dozen live-in relationships that lasted the better part of a year or more, including two marriages.
 The briefer and one-night affairs were a dozen times more numerous than that.
-Looking back I don't have a clue how this happened and, I'll venture a guess, neither do they.
+Looking back, I don't have a clue how this happened and, I'll venture a guess, neither do they.

 I don't know if this is an aspie phenomenon, but it could well be: during the act I have never once fantasized about being with anyone else, or doing anything other than what we were doing.
 It was always enough to be fully present.
 Another thing very possibly related to AS, and this is embarrassing to talk about, knowing that I am probably one of the few people who has ever practiced Mahasturbhata Yoga, or autoeroticism, and we know that you certainly haven't: I have never been the slightest bit aroused by hard-core pornography, or by photographs of men and women together.
 This may not be the case for bisexual aspies.
-For a heterosexual, I suspect that this may be due to diminished mirror neuron activity.
-Mirror neurons allow us to imagine being the person we are perceiving and copy, first in our imagination, their experiences, their mental states and perceptions, especially proprioceptive and kinesthetic.
-It’s the monkey-see-monkey-do neuron.
+For a heterosexual, I suspect that this may be due to diminished activity in mirror-neuron-type circuits.
+Mirror neurons have probably been a little over-hyped, but they exist, and they have some role in circuits that do what the neurons themselves are accused of doing.
+These allow us to imagine being the person we are perceiving and copy, first in our imagination and pre-motor cortex, their experiences, their mental states and perceptions, especially proprioceptive and kinesthetic.
+It’s the monkey-see-monkey-do cognition.
 If these are less functional in me, the vicarious thrill doesn’t occur and I have no reason to have another man anywhere near my fantasies.
 Soft-core porn, the simpler, less roundabout, more straightforward fantasy has been another matter entirely, and I became quite a connoisseur of this variety.
 It displaced stamp and coin collecting as soon as I hit puberty.
 But I invariably disappointed myself when doing this kind of photography with models - the photos always came out looking way too much like art.
 Now someone is sure to be bitching about soft-core being degrading to women.
 The woman in the photo is being told, usually truthfully, how damned hot and tasty she is, and she’s getting paid more than I’ll ever see for her hour of work.
 She is helping me to fantasize, harmlessly I think, that I have a woman here who really wants me, one who isn’t complaining, or correcting me, or demanding that I buy her a bunch of stuff she doesn’t need.
 Am I then degrading her or thinking less of her?
 Hell no – I’m worshipping her.

 Of course the biggest problem, period, is in getting a relationship started in the first place.
 Sometimes this is only a matter of getting past the initial awkwardness and that discouraging notion that many of the important assessments are made in the first seven seconds, when the aspie is looking the most like a total fool.
 If there is a real physical attraction between an aspie and someone else he will need give off and read at least a few correct signals, unless some of his other traits are irresistibly attractive.
 The simplest rules of thumb to go by are: a) open gestures and gestures that are turned towards someone tend to mean attraction whereas closed gestures and gestures which are turned away tend to mean avoidance and b) when someone is even abstractly copying another's movements and gestures and this happens a couple of times they are usually communicating an interest in growing closer.
 Any rules that an aspie could follow would have to be laid out this simply, and then turned into even shorter mnemonics.
 Otherwise he will just get confused.

-Moving on, relationships with pets for aspies are probably best treated as a subset of social interaction topics, since for many this becomes a less demanding substitute for human interaction.
+Moving on, relationships with pets are probably best treated as a subset of social interaction topics, since for many, this becomes a less demanding substitute for human interaction.
 I have not, however, seen any studies comparing the relative frequency and intensity of AS v NT in bonding with animals.
 Aspie forums can be full of praise for pets.
 I personally have a number of difficulties with them.
 I wouldn't mind having one who was my superior, like a young dragon, or Flipper.
-I like maybe one dog in ten, and these are usually the ones who don't bark, or rush towards me, or smell bad or slobber.
+I like maybe one dog in ten, and these are usually the ones who don't bark, or rush towards me, or smell bad, or slobber.
 They aren't the toady, servile, sycophant dogs, but carry themselves with some dignity.
 They wouldn't think or dare to chase the deer from my yard.
 They would leave the skunks and porcupines alone.
-And the raccoons, badgers, lions and bears too.
+And the raccoons, badgers, lions, and bears too.
 But I guess I'm just as picky about my human friends, even if some of their dogs have some of these traits.
-My last pet was a ferret, but it turned out it was a heart condition, not my company, that made him so mellow.
+My last pet was a ferret, but it turned out it was a heart condition and not my companionship that made him so mellow.
 I've also had geese and ducks and chickens and lots of goats and millions of bees.
 Cats come and go, but these days they don't come inside.
 I don't really mind them chowing down on the fast-breeding mice but I will be really mean to any cat I catch killing a songbird.
 I do have a lot of affection at a distance for wild animals, except maybe hyenas.
 In sum, I don't really get aspies and pets and will have to leave the attraction for somebody else to explain.
-I'm guessing it's either some kind of therapeutic thing or some kind of superiority thing.
+I'm guessing it's either some kind of therapeutic thing, a reach for empathy, or some kind of superiority thing.